The 2025 CLRM Agenda

 • SBA – SBA construction loans come with unique challenges, from strict documentation and collateral requirements to navigating disbursement timing, contingency reserves, and regulatory compliance—all while managing varying levels of sophistication with both borrowers and GCs.
 This session, led by AJ Nosek, Shelley Souza, Jackie Bogdan, and Roxanne Selwyn, will explore common hurdles lenders face, including credit risk assessment, loan servicing, and SBA approval processes.

 • Unlocking Insurance Savings Through Better Data – Explore how a data-driven approach led to a 40% reduction in insurance premiums.
-This session, led by Joni Ayala and Tony Liou, breaks down the model, key insights, and practical takeaways for lenders and risk managers looking to optimize insurance outcomes.
+This session, led by Joni Ayala, Tony Liou and Raphael Dawson, breaks down the model, key insights, and practical takeaways for lenders and risk managers looking to optimize insurance outcomes.

 Breakout Session 2: